-Baby is set to arrive soon and chances are, you have baby wipes set to go, nappies/diapers galore and five varieties of organic nappy cream.
+If your baby is set to arrive soon, chances are, you have baby wipes set to go, nappies/diapers galore and five varieties of organic nappy cream.

 You are more than prepared for baby’s bottom.

 But what about your bottom?